Investigating the time dynamics of wind speed in complex terrains by using the Fisher-Shannon method: Results

 \section{Results}

 For each remainder of wind speed daily means of both networks, the Fisher information measure and the Shannon entropy power were calculated.
 Fig. \ref{fig5} shows the Fisher-Shannon information plane for the wind speed data, where each point represents a station (circle for the SwissMetNet network and triangle for the IMIS network), and the color of each symbol changes with the elevation of the station above sea level.
-Fig. \ref{fig5bis} shows the Fisher-Shannon information plane for the same wind speed data, but the color of each symbol changes with the slope of the measuring sites.
+Fig. \ref{fig5bis} shows the Fisher-Shannon information plane for the same wind speed data, but the color of each symbol changes with a slope-related parameter $\mu$.
+For each measurement site, $\mu$ was derived from a 250 m digital elevation model (Swisstopo) using the first partial derivatives of terrain elevation $z$, as shown e.g. in \cite{Helbig2017} :

 It is clearly visible that both the elevation and slope play a key role in determining the time dynamics of wind speed, which seems to be characterized by more disorder as soon as the elevation as well as the slope increases (in fact the FIM of wind speed decreases with the elevation and slope, while the Shannon entropy power increases with them).

 We mapped the spatial distribution of the FIM and that of the Shannon entropy power of the wind speed on the territory of Switzerland, to identify any possible relationship with the topography.
 For this purpose, we use a well-known algorithm, called $k-$nearest neighbors ($kNN$) \cite{KPT2009}.
 Fig. \ref{fig6} and Fig. \ref{fig8} show the results obtained by using $kNN$, which learned the existing structure between the input (i.e. the XY-coordinates) and the output (i.e. FIM and Shannon entropy power).
 The maps are obtained using a 2-dimensional grid of XY coordinates (resolution of 250m) as inputs of the $kNN$ models.
 The prediction of the Fisher-Shannon parameters are then overlaid on the hill-shade of the digital elevation model of Switzerland.